ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 In some cases one can either use `--cpus-per-task` or `--ntasks` (or `--ntasks-per-node`) to get multiple cores on a single node.

 Caveats:

   - Can't use `--cpus-per-task` to get cores on multiple nodes.
+  - `--ntasks` does not guarantee cores all on a single node (but `--ntasks-per-node` does).
   - Need to use `--ntasks` (or `--ntasks-per-node`) for MPI jobs.
-  - Need to use both for hybrid jobs with multiple threaded processes (e.g., MPI+openMP or GNU parallel+openMP).
+  - Need to use specify cpus and tasks for hybrid jobs with multiple threaded processes (e.g., MPI+openMP or GNU parallel+openMP).
-  - `--ntasks` does not guarantee cores all on a single node

 # Examples